 In some cases, you may have to catch the fish before you can clean it.
 You can coach an employee on proper attire, but you cannot coach the exceptional skills, attributes, and abilities one needs to be a good team member.

 I know the lady that singled out the young man in the hoodie meant no harm at all, but she caused some.

-Be careful with your, your staff and your interviewees.
+Be careful with your staff, and your interviewees.
 Cut people some slack and be a good person as well as a good professional.